Formula Regional Oceania Championship

 The Formula Regional Oceania Championship is New Zealand's premier formula racing category.
 The series includes races for every major trophy in New Zealand circuit racing including the New Zealand Motor Cup and the Denny Hulme Memorial Trophy.
 The cars are also the category for the New Zealand Grand Prix – one of only two races in the world with FIA approval to use the Grand Prix nomenclature outside Formula One.
-The series was formerly known as the Toyota Racing Series until 2023.
+The series was known as the Toyota Racing Series until 2023.

 Summary

 The Toyota Racing Series is an incubator and showcase for the next generation of New Zealand racing talent.
 The Series offers emerging drivers the chance to gain valuable experience with carbon-fibre composite chassis, aerodynamics and slick tyres.

 The Series has the full endorsement of Motorsport New Zealand, the sport's governing body.
 Until the beginning of 2017, the series was managed by Toyota Racing Management a company under the leadership of Barrie Thomlinson.

 Previously, the country's leading drivers had to go offshore to step up to this level.
-High profile graduates from the series to date include Brendon Hartley, formerly in Formula One with Scuderia Toro Rosso Honda, and Earl Bamber.
+High-profile graduates from the series to date include Brendon Hartley, formerly in Formula One with Scuderia Toro Rosso Honda, and Earl Bamber.
 The series has also seen the likes of Daniil Kvyat, Will Stevens, Lance Stroll and Lando Norris compete on their way to Formula One.

 For 2008, the series has also gone "green".
 Fuels for all cars racing in the series are now an E85 biofuel blend of 85 per cent ethanol made from whey, a dairy industry by-product; and petrol.
 Reduced emissions, reduced carbon "footprint" and reduced use of fossil fuels are all being showcased in this unique New Zealand programme.
 The 2008 New Zealand Grand Prix thus becomes the first ever biofuel grand prix in the world.